Ecosystem Explainer: Rosie's Partnership Model

 The Contributory Ecosystem Model ensures that value flows to those who create it through five core principles:

-2. Proportional Rewards (Return on Contributions) - Compensation is proportional to impact; rewards distributed based on relevance
+- Proportional Rewards (Recognition of Contribution) - Compensation is proportional to impact; rewards distributed based on relevance

 This model naturally aligns with cooperative principles where economic benefits are allocated based on participation (patronage) rather than capital contribution, creating a self-funding ecosystem that mirrors the cooperative's goals.